The Book of Joy

 The Book of Joy: Lasting Happiness in a Changing World is a book by the Nobel Peace Prize Laureates Tenzin Gyatso, the 14th Dalai Lama, and Archbishop Desmond Tutu published in 2016 by Cornerstone Publishers.
 In this nonfiction, the authors discuss the challenges of living a joyful life.

-One commentator noted that both of the authors faced oppression and exile and yet have been able to maintain their compassion and forgiveness despite this.
-The commentator also noted the theme of the book is that fear, anger, and hatred exist internally as much as externally.
+The book focuses on the theme that fear, anger, and hatred exist internally as much as externally.